Weather in Me / Fear, 2019

 4-channel video installation, loop

 Timothy Morton suggests that strange, uncanny feelings come together with Hyperobjects.
 “They are already here”, as a suddenly appearing evil character in David Lynch’s Mullholand Drive; which was a reference for one of the video-portrait, representing Fear Itself.

 There’re four video-portraits, that refer to natural cycles, similar to four seasons of the year or four phases of the moon.
-The project pays attention to the circularity of natural events that does not necessarily have a certain linear goal.
+The project pays attention to the circularity of natural events that do not necessarily have a certain linear goal.
 The soundtrack of the video installation includes the remade piece Cycless (1902) by the influential Lithuanian composer Mykalojus Konstantinas Čiurlionis.

 Direction, camera, editing: Dovilė Aleksaitė

 Sound design: Christian Obermaier

 Thanks to: Laura Klimaitė, Sabrina Labis, Emma Bäcklund